Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 The success rate over time can be seen in the [SuccessRateOverTime](./SuccessRateOverTime.ipynb) notebook.

-And currently provides the following graph:
+And provides the following graph:

 ![Success rate over time](./output_folder/SuccessRateOverTime.svg)